semateos/meteor-redux/README.md

 ## How to setup
 `
-npm install && npm run mgp
+meteor npm install && npm run mgp
 `
 ## How to run
 `